HADIRIDA4/Heart_Disease_Data_Analysis_and_Predictor/README.md

 **Run the Machine Learning Model**:
 `ml_model.py`

-You should be able to check the ML Process and Output file to see Output and The Process As for the dashboard access: Please use this link "[public powerbi link ](https://app.powerbi.com/view?r=eyJrIjoiYzE3Nzg2MDItNDY4MC00ZDA6LTlkMGYtNTQ5M2YxM2U3ODVlIiwidCI6IjJhZDk2OTM0LTQzZTUtNDFjMi05NzYxLWYzMzVmZTIxNGNjMyIsImMiOjl9)" to access your data.
+- Run this model and you wil be able to get live prediction for your entered Data You should be able to check the ML Process and Output file to see Output
+- As for the dashboard access: Please use this link "[public powerbi link ](https://app.powerbi.com/view?r=eyJrIjoiYzE3Nzg2MDItNDY4MC00ZDA6LTlkMGYtNTQ5M2YxM2U3ODVlIiwidCI6IjJhZDk2OTM0LTQzZTUtNDFjMi05NzYxLWYzMzVmZTIxNGNjMyIsImMiOjl9)" to access your data.